One of the interesting topics is estimation of RSocket limits in setup that approximates gateway serving tens of thousands clients.

 GC pauses of this run, for reference

-In second part we will continue with http2 and websocket-over-http2 transports, review design decisions of original library, their impact on performance and how It can be improved.
+In second part we will continue with design decisions review of the original library, their impact on performance and how It can be improved.